mattermost/docs/source/help/settings/theme-colors.md

 ## Standard Themes
 Select **Theme Colors** to choose from four standard themes designed by the Mattermost team.
 To make custom adjustments on the four standard theme colours, click a standard theme and then select **Custom Theme** to load the standard theme into the custom theme color selectors.

+## Import Theme from Slack
+To import a theme, go to **Preferences > Sidebar Theme** from within Slack, open the custom theme option, copy the theme color vector and then paste it into the *Input Slack Theme* input box in Mattermost.
+Any theme settings that are not customizable in Slack will default to the “Mattermost” standard theme settings.

 ## Custom Themes
-Customize your theme colors and share them with others by copying and pasting theme vectors into the input box.
 Observe a live preview as you customize theme colors and then click **Save** to confirm your changes.
 Discard your changes by exiting the settings modal and clicking **Yes, Discard**.

 - **Sidebar BG:** Background color of the Channels pane, and Account and Team settings navigation sidebars.
 - **Sidebar Text:** Text colour of read channels in the Channels pane, and tabs in the Account and Team settings navigation sidebar.